 Service / Industry: Commercial Excellence

-In Part II of our three-part series, “What is my Sales Force Doing?” we examine how the sales force is sized, structured, and deployed to uncover and capture profitable growth opportunities.
+In Part II of our three-part series, we examined how the sales force is sized, structured, and deployed to uncover and capture profitable growth opportunities.

-In Part III of our three-part series, “What Are My Sales Managers Doing to Move the Needle?”, we look at the sales management function within the organization and the importance of aligning incentives, systems, tools, and sales leadership to drive accountability and profitable growth.
+In Part III of our three-part series, we look at the sales management function within the organization and the importance of aligning incentives, systems, tools, and sales leadership to drive accountability and profitable growth.

 SALES MANAGEMENT: HOW DO YOU MEASURE WEEKLY SALES REP PRODUCTIVITY?

 Successful sales organizations focus on key activities that drive profitable business, while eliminating distractions that stand in the way.
 For sales productivity specifically, the industry best practice is for outside reps to spend 70 percent of their time on selling activities.

 Recently, a $3 billion company had a five-year plan to increase revenue by 15 percent and increase profitability by 40 percent, but were falling short.
 Moreover, the CEO was frustrated with inadequate line of sight on sales performance and marketing spend.
 After a comprehensive study of sales operations (including ride-alongs with field sales employees, and interviews with customers, sales managers, and sales reps), our firm discovered that only 23 percent of daily activity was spent selling.
 The rest of the time was consumed with non-sales activities such as invoicing, firefighting, and internal communications.